1. Answers

 2. Building Local Commands with Infrastructure as Code

-In this tutorial, we’ll demonstrate how to build a local command to execute tasks directly from our infrastructure code.
-This can be particularly useful for running scripts or commands that need to interact with your local system or CI/CD pipelines.
+In this tutorial, we will explore how to build and execute local commands using infrastructure as code (IaC).
+This technique is particularly beneficial for running scripts or commands that need to interact with your local system or CI/CD pipelines.
+By leveraging IaC, you can ensure that these tasks are seamlessly integrated into your infrastructure workflows, enhancing automation and consistency.

 import * as pulumi from "@pulumi/pulumi";